dhillonarman/Topsis-_Pretrained_Model_Armandeep_102216076/README.md

 ##  Running the Project

-Execute the script after converting from .pynb to py. to run the evaluation:
+Execute the script after converting from .pynb to .py to run the evaluation:

 ```bash
 python 102216076_topsis_pretrainedmodel_textgeneration.py